DanieleFi/ADMThirdHomework/README.md

 # Homework 3 - Find the perfect place to stay in Texas!

+The goal of this project was to create two different search engines that, given as input a query, return the houses that matches the query using the [airbnb data](https://www.kaggle.com/PromptCloudHQ/airbnb-property-data-from-texas).

 Instructions:
 -- use just functions.py file and Homework 3 - group #19
 -- cells that are markdown put them as code cells and run them (they should be executed only once and then just saved as files and loaded from the working directory)